lurunawjan/lurunawjan/README.md

 ### :woman_technologist: About Me :

 🔭 I’m currently working on IoT and AI
-👀 I’m currently learning on Machine learning and Deep learning
+👀 And currently learning on Machine learning and Deep learning

 </div>